canlabluc/psd-slope-rs-gng/LOG.md

 ## March 10, 2017
 #### refactored spectral_slopes.py to use Subject class, reimplement welch
+If we try to import subject 112118266 using the Subject class, we get hit by an out of bounds error on attempting to build the event hierarchy.
+Seems that the evt file got cut off in the middle of trial 105, which indicates the start of an eyes-closed trial.
+I've manually removed it from the clean evt file.

+Finished refactoring spectral_slopes.py to use the Subject class.

 ## March 9, 2017
 #### implemented class-based structure for Subject, implemented evt trial limiting